 One thing that I don’t like about camera targets, is that it keeps the subject (your product) centered in the frame.
 And any film maker knows that having an object always centered in the frame is not a strong compositional strategy.
 That said, in the above tutorial video, I show you how to overcome this limitation!

 The geometry view is another viewport that allows you to independently navigate and compose items within the scene.
 This makes it far easier to see objects like lights, cameras, backdrops and even camera paths.
 I find that I work the fastest when making most of my edits in the geometry view.

 Once the path animation is created, it should be visible within the geometry view by default.
 If not, you can toggle what objects are visible in the geometry view menu (upper left corner).
 With the camera path visible, oversized icons allow you to make adjustments to each control point along the camera path.

 While keeping an eye on the real-time view to see what my composition will look like, I scrub the play head through the animation timeline.
 I stop anywhere I’m not happy with the framing I see in the real-time view.
 In the geometry view, I then nudge the nearest control point in the appropriate direction and see how the change affects the real-time view.
 This process is repeated to smooth out and dial in the animation to my liking.

 Animate targets if needed

 Camera targets unfortunately keep your product centered in the frame.
 This is often good, but sometimes not desirable.
-Often, when I need to create some blank space to the side of a product for text call-outs, the camera target needs to be offset somehow.
+Often, I need to create some blank space to the side of a product for text call-outs.
+To create this blank space, I must offset the camera.

 It’s honestly the best online KeyShot training available.
 With 15 hours of 100+ video lessons, follow-along project lessons, feature-based lessons, 14 chapters, project files and quizzes, it’s pretty epic.
 If you need more convincing, check out the product page with testimonials, course previews and more by clicking here!